ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 Treatment plans and financing questions are drifting too long between touches.

 If this reads like your practice, you do not have a surgery problem.
-You have a consult and treatment-start architecture problem.
+You have a consult and treatment-start system problem.
 The surgical skill can be elite and the funnel can still be leaking badly.

 Your Referral Network Just Became Easier To Keep